MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

 For us to build our initial agent, we need to ensure high quality replays and simplify our dataset.
 For starters, it would be easier if we just considered replays which were played on one side of the map initially, as which side of the map you're on can significantly change decision making and may add unnecessary complexity to our agent early on.
 For this reason, we only want to choose blue side replays which halves the number of replays we can use.
+The following SQL statement was used on the metadata SQLite3 database to find these games:

+{% gist 52c259e796940c5bdbdb4787bae1e88b %}

 Buliding on this, we also want to choose replays where players performed the best.
 As you can see from the above GitHub gist, we have multiple features to